 Infection Prevention and Control

-This module is an essential part of maintaining a safe and hygienic environment for patients, staff and visitors in care settings.
-This module will help you to recognise the following; the various types of infection, how to prevent infections and control outbreaks.
+This component is an essential part of maintaining a safe and hygienic environment for patients, staff and visitors in care settings.
+It will help you to recognise the following; the various types of infection, how to prevent infections and control outbreaks.
 Students will learn a range of practical skills required in IPC such as decontamination, terminal cleaning and management of spillages.
 Also the importance of hand hygiene using a wash and glow UV light box.

 Anatomy and Physiology